Please wait while the search results are loading...

 Wages Rise in China/Vietnam, Cambodia and Other Countries Gain Manufacturing Market Share, Business and Industry Trends Analysis

 The Coronavirus pandemic hit manufacturers hard the world over, including in China.
 Now, many Chinese factories were struggling to find sufficient workers.
 At the same time, record numbers of Chinese students are graduating from college, but these new grads want white-collar positions, not jobs on the manufacturing floor.
-The Chinese working-age population is also falling, with only 63% of the total population in the country now of working age (between 15 and 59) in 2021 compared to 70%in 2010 according to China’s census data.
-Many manufacturing companies are having to raise wages and pay bonuses in order to attract and retain employees.
+The Chinese working-age population is also falling.
+Many Chinese manufacturing companies are having to raise wages and pay bonuses in order to attract and retain employees.

 As a result, manufacturing is logically moving to nations with lower cost bases.
 Vietnam, especially, is reaping the rewards of its cheap labor.
-The U.S. Department of Commerce reported that U.S. imports from Vietnam of apparel and non-apparel textiles rose significantly from 2021 ($15.42 bil.) to 2022 ($19.65 bil).
+The U.S. Department of Commerce reported that U.S. imports from Vietnam of apparel and non-apparel textiles dropped significantly from 2022 ($18.3 billion) to 2023 ($14.2 billion).
 In fact, Vietnam is rapidly catching up with China as a top provider of apparel and textiles to the U.S. Other nations with growing manufacturing bases in this industry, fueled by extremely low wages, include Bangladesh, India and Cambodia.

 Over many years, China was forced to improve the quality of its goods in order to stay competitive.
 Since many developing nations are capable of providing low-cost apparel manufacturing of reasonable quality, China needed to move ahead in terms of overall quality and efficiency in order to maintain a competitive advantage.
 Manufacturing trends in China evolved somewhat like they did in post-World War II Japan.
 In the 1950s and 1960s, Japan was seen as a very low-cost producer of goods that were generally poor in quality.
 However, as Japan’s post-war industrial giants gained engineering prowess and a greater understanding of global consumer markets, Japanese quality (and consumers’ awareness of that quality) began to rise steadily.
 In fact, in many respects Japan is now a world leader in producing goods of the highest quality.
 Watch for the Chinese manufacture of all manner of goods to evolve from among the world’s cheapest to become eventually some of the world’s best.
 This is already happening in telecommunications equipment, aerospace, biotech, automobiles and certain other goods.
 China is one of the world’s top nations in terms of annual investment in factory automation and robotics—key equipment for the manufacture of advanced technology goods.